Political campaign: Campaign finance

 Fundraising techniques include having the candidate call or meet with large donors, sending direct mail pleas to small donors, and courting interest groups who could end up spending millions on the race if it is significant to their interests.
-Funds can also funnel through something called a Political Action Committees (PACs) which the Supreme Court allowed in Citizens United v.
+Funds can also funnel through something called a Political Action Committee (PAC) which the Supreme Court allowed in Citizens United v.
 FEC (2010).
+Outside spending may exceed campaign spending.

 Organization

 In a modern political campaign, the campaign organization (or "machine") will have a coherent structure of personnel in the same manner as any business of similar size.
+The difference is it is a group paid employees and unpaid volunteers.
+Campaigns are run by campaign managers, political consultants, and activist or volunteers.

 Campaign manager

 A campaign manager's primary duty is to ensure marketing campaigns achieve their objectives.
 They work with the marketing manager to create, execute and monitor the performance of campaigns and provide all the resources required to meet sales targets.
+Campaign managers lead the way in fundraising and managing campaign budgets, advertising and shaping chosen messages to particular audiences, polling, and getting out to vote.
+They are the face of the campaign behind the candidate and are required to plan and implement campaign strategies.

 Political consultants

 Political consultants advise campaigns on virtually all of their activities, from research to field strategy.
 Consultants conduct candidate research, voter research, and opposition research for their clients.
+Their primary focus is mass media and controlling the image.